Add Copy To / Move To Options on Windows 7, Vista or XP Right-Click Menu

 Step-4

-Create new Key named as Copy To and double click the default icon enter the following value
+Create a new Key named as Copy To and double click the default icon enter the following value

 {C2FBB630-2971-11D1-A18C-00C04FD75D13}